How To Choose A Reputable Tax Resolution Company

 Make sure the company you work with is very experienced filing back taxes.
 Some firms focus only on tax resolutions.
 However, filing back taxes (certain years determined in the investigation) in some cases solves the issue, and in others is requirement for getting a resolution in place.

-3. Refund policy on investigation.
+3. Written refund policy on investigation.
 VERY IMPORTANT

 Make sure the company you work with has a refund policy on the investigation phase, in writing in the agreement.